Sibelius (scorewriter): Cloud publishing

 Sibelius users can publish their scores directly from the software via the Internet using desktops, laptops or iPads.
 Anyone else using software called Sibelius Scorch (free for web browsers, charged for on iPads) can then view these scores, play them back, transpose them, change instruments, or print them from the web browser version.
 ScoreExchange.com is a website where any Sibelius user can upload scores they have composed, arranged or transcribed with Sibelius, so that anyone can access the music.
 The site began in 2001 as SibeliusMusic.com, and by June 2011 had amassed nearly 100,000 scores.
 The iPad version of Scorch also includes a store containing over 250,000 scores from publishers Music Sales, Hal Leonard, and Sibelius Scorch is used in the websites of various music publishers and individual musicians.
 Publishers can licence the Sibelius Internet Edition for commercial online publishing.

-From October 2017, Scorch has been replaced by Sibelius Cloud Publishing, providing publishers with an API to automate the publishing and selling of digital sheet Music.
+In October 2017, Scorch was replaced by Sibelius Cloud Publishing, providing publishers with an API to automate the publishing and selling of digital sheet Music.
 It uses the same technology as Scorch to allow Sibelius users to share music online directly from within the program, and addresses compatibility issues.